gustavool/get-images-jsoup/README.md

 # DeviantArt Images Jsoup

 ## Description
-Project developed to download all images from a [DeviantArt](deviantart.com) gallery using Rest Template and [JSOUP](https://jsoup.org).
+Simple project developed to download all images from a [DeviantArt](https://www.deviantart.com) gallery using Rest Template and
+[JSOUP](https://jsoup.org).

 ## Technologies used